ChristienGuy/ChristienGuy/README.md

 ## Hey 🙏

-I'm a Frontend Engineer, formerly Qogita and Impala

-I love making UI that does the job you need then gets out of the way.
+I'm a Software Engineer that loves building products that do the job you need, then gets out of the way.
 Especially focused on performant, accessible interfaces.

 I mostly work in TypeScript and React but I'll pick up whatever gets the job done.

 <!--
 **ChristienGuy/ChristienGuy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.